aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-images/_index.md

 aliases: [/python/working-with-images/]
 ---

+Aspose.Words allows users to work with images in a very flexible way.
+In this article, you can explore only some of the possibilities of working with images.

 ## Inserting an Image

-[DocumentBuilder](https://reference.aspose.com/words/python-net/aspose.words/documentbuilder/) provides several overloads of the [DocumentBuilder.insert_image](https://reference.aspose.com/words/python-net/aspose.words/documentbuilder/insert_image/) method that allows you to insert an inline or floating image.
+[DocumentBuilder](https://reference.aspose.com/words/python-net/aspose.words/documentbuilder/) provides several overloads of the the [insert_image](https://reference.aspose.com/words/python-net/aspose.words/documentbuilder/insert_image/) method that allows you to insert an inline or floating image.
 If the image is an EMF or WMF metafile, it will be inserted into the document in metafile format.
 All other images will be stored in PNG format.
-The [DocumentBuilder.insert_image](https://reference.aspose.com/words/python-net/aspose.words/documentbuilder/insert_image/) method can use images from different sources:
+The **insert_image** method can use images from different sources:

-- From a file or URL by passing a string parameter.
+- From a file or URL by passing a string parameter
-- From a stream by passing a Stream parameter.
+- From a stream by passing a Stream parameter
-- From a byte array by passing a byte array parameter.
+- From a byte array by passing a byte array parameter

-For each of the [DocumentBuilder.insert_image](https://reference.aspose.com/words/python-net/aspose.words/documentbuilder/insert_image/) methods, there are further overloads which allow you to insert an image with the following options:
+For each of the **insert_image** methods, there are further overloads which allow you to insert an image with the following options:
-- Inline or floating at a specific position.
+- Inline or floating at a specific position, for example, **insert_image**
-- Percentage scale or custom size.
-Furthermore, the [DocumentBuilder.insert_image](https://reference.aspose.com/words/python-net/aspose.words/documentbuilder/insert_image/) method returns a [Shape](https://reference.aspose.com/words/python-net/aspose.words.drawing/shape/) object that was just created and inserted so you can further modify properties of the [Shape](https://reference.aspose.com/words/python-net/aspose.words.drawing/shape/).
+- Percentage scale or custom size; furthermore, the [DocumentBuilder.insert_image](https://reference.aspose.com/words/python-net/aspose.words/documentbuilder/insert_image/) method returns a [Shape](https://reference.aspose.com/words/python-net/aspose.words.drawing/shape/) object that was just created and inserted so you can further modify properties of the [Shape](https://reference.aspose.com/words/python-net/aspose.words.drawing/shape/)

 ### Inserting an Inline Image

-Pass a single string representing a file that contains the image to [DocumentBuilder.insert_image](https://reference.aspose.com/words/python-net/aspose.words/documentbuilder/insert_image/) to insert the image into the document as an inline graphic.
-Below example shows how to insert an inline image at the cursor position into a document.
+Pass a single string representing a file that contains the image to [insert_image](https://reference.aspose.com/words/python-net/aspose.words/documentbuilder/insert_image/) to insert the image into the document as an inline graphic.

+The following code example shows how to insert an inline image at the cursor position into a document:

 {{< highlight python >}}
 doc = aw.Document()